top of page

 Relational Somatic Therapy for Trauma

-An Experiential Approach for Sensitive and Anxious Adults with Complex, Attachment/Relational and Racialized Trauma
+An Experiential Approach for Sensitive and Anxious Adults with Complex, Developmental, and Attachment Trauma

 Does any of this sound familiar?

-• You’re a perfectionist and fear people will leave you if they see the real you
+• You’re a perfectionist and fear people will leave you if they get to know the real you

 • It’s hard to trust or rely on others even though you long for intimacy and a sense of belonging